dschear94/AudioCloud/README.md

 - In order to maintain continuous music playback, the HTMLAudioElement was used.
 One quirk that arose during development was the ability for multiple HTMLAudioElements to playback music at the same time, despite only one HTMLAudioElement living in the component's (and by extension, the entire application's) state.

 - My solution was to take advantage of React's Lifecycle methods: shouldComponentUpdate and componentDidUpdate.
 In the former, we ensure current state - an HTMLAudioElement - is paused; then, in the latter, a new HTMLAudioelement is constructed, set to state, and playback begins.

+Thanks so much for your interest.
+I'd love to hear from you. dschear94@gmail.com

 Single Source of Truth.